 The reference number is the term that a company uses to identify specific customer transactions in their database.
-For example, some companies identify transactions using an order ID, customer ID, or booking number, and users may be asked to provide a reference number when leaving a review.
+For example, some companies identify transactions using an order ID, or booking number, and users may be asked to provide it as a reference number when leaving a review.

 Review tagging is a Trustpilot feature that lets you categorize or tag reviews to correspond with important aspects of your business.
 Review tagging allows you to analyze your performance by segment, and monitor the main themes of service reviews.

 Rich Snippets is the term used to describe the structured data markup that websites can add to their existing HTML, which allows search engines to better understand what information is contained on each web page.